ProjectSidewalk/Instructions/README.md

 and [here](https://gist.github.com/haf/2843680) for more information.)
 2. Check out this repo (on your local machine) by typing `git clone https://github.com/ProjectSidewalk/Instructions.git`
 3. To get to the Instructions folder, navigate directories using command line commands (e.g. cd).
 Type the following command in the directory (Instructions) where the `Vagrantfile` is located: `vagrant up`.
 This will create a new Ubuntu Trusty 64 Bit virtual machine and configure it for this project.
 This step will take a while.
 4. When the set up completes, you should be able to log into the virtual machine you've just installed by typing: `vagrant ssh`.
 If you get a connection timeout error, and/or a "ssh\_exchange\_identification: read: Connection reset by peer" message, it may be the case that you need to enable hardware acceleration in the BIOS.
 See [this post](https://teamtreehouse.com/community/vagrant-ssh-sshexchangeidentification-read-connection-reset-by-peer).
+Another issue may be that you need to disable Secure Boot.
 5. When you are done working, stop the virtual machine by running `vagrant suspend`.
 When you want to restart working again, use:
 ```
 vagrant resume